 City Revitalization and Improvement Zone (CRIZ)

 Tamaqua is the first borough in the state's "CRIZ" job-growth program, serving as a pilot for the program.
 There are only two cities that are part of the program as well, and they are Lancaster and Bethlehem.
 The program allows Tamaqua to leverage state tax dollars by reinvesting them in underutilized real estate, to attract development, to encourage local business expansion, and to create new jobs.
 This program is operated by the state Department of Revenue, the Department of Community and Economic Development and the Governor's Budget Office.
 Learn more now.
 Any business, property owner or non-profit that is located in the designated CRIZ zone, is required to complete a simple online form (to avoid a $1000 fine) every year by June 15th.
 This ensures that all local tax dollars may be reinvested.
-Monthly CRIZ Authority meetings (that are open to the public) are held on the third Monday at 6:30 p.m. at the Tamaqua Borough in the Council Chambers.
+Monthly CRIZ Authority meetings (that are open to the public) are held on the third Monday at 6:00 p.m. at the Tamaqua Borough in the Council Chambers.
 There is potential for a meeting the first Monday of the month as well, but this is subject to change.
 Call the Borough at 570.668.0300 to verify meeting dates and times.
 To file the annual report, either you or your tax preparer can log on to: https://www.etides.state.pa.us/ (Click on “NIZ/CRIZ Report” on the menu on the left.)

 Success Story: Liberty Hall and Hazle Street Housing Complex